cmenon12/contemporary-choir/README.md

 ## Getting Started
+For the Python Scripts and the Google Apps Scripts:
 * Rename [`python-scripts/config-template.ini`](python-scripts/config-template.ini) to `python-scripts/config.ini` and update the values within it with your own data.
 * Install the required packages using `pip install -r requirements.txt`.
 * Create your own Google Cloud Platform Project, enable the Apps Script, Drive, and Sheets APIs, and create & download some OAuth 2.0 Client ID credentials as `credentials.json`.